 - When compared with the straight line machines the capital investment costs are low and the construction periods are short.

 - Sealing is better and air leakage is less in these machines since the wind boxes move synchronously with grates and since water sealing is adopted.

 - Discharging system makes the size of cold sinter such that there is no need of an additional crusher.

-Straight line machines are normally used for large sinter plants.
-Present straight line machines are installed having widths from 2 meters to 5 meters and with effective sintering areas from 200 to 600 Sq m.
-The productivity of such machines typically ranges from 30 to 46t/Sqm/day.
+Straight line machines are normally used for high capacity sinter plants.
+The sintering areas of such machines are generally 50 sqm and above.
+Present straight line machines are installed having widths ranging from 2 m to 5 m and with effective sintering areas ranging from 200 sqm to 600 sqm.
+The productivities of such machines are typically in the range of 30 t/sqm/day to 46 t/sqm/day.
 Capacities of such machines range from 190,000 tons per annum to 6.5 Mtpa.
-A straight machine is shown in Fig 4.
+A straight machine is shown in Fig 5.

 - Sintering process helps in recycling all the iron, fuel and flux bearing waste materials in the steel plant.